amartinsmg/PiCalculator/readme.md

 ## Getting Started

-The Makefile provides an easy way to compile all source files to binary format using the respective compilers.
+The [Makefile](./Makefile) provides an easy way to compile all source files to binary format using the respective compilers.

 To compile all source files at once, simply clone this repository and run the command `make`.
 However, before compiling, ensure that you have all compilers installed.

 If you want to compile only a specific source file, you can add the file extension after the `make` command.
 For instance, to compile only the C version, use the command `make c`.

+## Contributing

+Contributions to the Pi Calculator project are welcome.
+If you find a bug or have a suggestion for an improvement, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](./LICENSE).